mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 ####

-In *Gakudo Yojinshu*, “Points to Watch in the Buddhist Training,” page 48 of the book *Zen Master Dogen*, he said first of all:
+In *Gakudō-yōjinshū*, “Points to Watch in the Buddhist Training,” page 48 of the book *Zen Master Dogen*, he said first of all:

 > The Bodhi-mind is known by many names; but they all refer to the One Mind of the Buddha.
 The Venerable Nagarjuna said, “The mind that sees into the flux of arising and decaying and recognizes the transient nature of the world is also known as the Bodhi-mind.”
 Why, then, is temporary dependence on this mind called the Bodhi-mind?
 When the transient nature of the world is recognized, the ordinary selfish mind does not arise; neither does the mind that seeks for fame and profit.
 >
 > (From *Zen Master Dogen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)

-This is chapter one of the *Gakudo Yojinshu*.
+This is chapter one of the *Gakudō-yōjinshū*.
 The title is “The Need to Awaken to the Bodhi-Mind,” or “to Arouse Bodhi-Mind.”
 The need to arouse bodhi-mind, to awaken to the bodhi-mind.

 So here are three points.
 First of all, you have to arouse the bodhi-mind.
 In order to arouse the bodhi-mind you have to have the insight of *impermanence*; you have to [see into impermanence].
 And if you [see into] the truth of impermanence, you naturally are free from selfish mind.